Doctors Note Logo

 • Diabetes developing without clear cause

 In rare cases, excessive cortisol production may be linked to a condition that requires medical attention.
-If you're experiencing several of these symptoms together, you can use a free AI-powered symptom checker for Cushing's Syndrome to help determine whether your symptoms warrant immediate medical evaluation.
+If you're experiencing several of these symptoms together, taking a few minutes to check your symptoms with a free AI-powered Cushing's Syndrome assessment tool can help you understand whether your symptoms align with this rare but serious condition and prepare you for a more informed conversation with your doctor.

 This condition is uncommon, but it is serious — and treatable when diagnosed early.